-In June of 1974 I reported for duty as a National Park Service Seasonal Naturalist at Redwood National Park in Crescent City, California.
-I had just graduated from U.C.
-Berkeley's School of Conservation and Natural Resources and looked forward to a summer of exploring and introducing others to the wonders of the new park's spectacular redwoods and coastline.
+In the mid 1970s, I reported for duty as a National Park Service Seasonal Naturalist at Redwood National Park in Crescent City, California.
 That summer I kept and illustrated a journal which I would like to share with you in this and some following posts.

 Here I am with Rangers Carey and Shaina.